codebuddies/codebuddies/contributing.md

   `git clone https://github.com/codebuddiesdotorg/cb-v2-scratch.git`
 (Replace the URL with your own repository URL path.)
 6. Type `meteor --settings settings-development.json` in your terminal to start up the app in your browser (`localhost:3000`). (`npm run meteor:dev` can also run the app, but will likely [use up your CPU](https://github.com/meteor/meteor/issues/4314).)
 7. Look at some of the [open issues](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues) and identify one that sparks your interest.
+If you want to work on the issue, leave a comment on it saying that you're working on it!
-If you have any questions about it, you can leave a comment in there, or ask in the [#codebuddies-meta Slack channel](https://codebuddiesmeet.slack.com/messages/codebuddies-meta).
+8. If you have any questions about the issue you're looking at, you can leave a comment in there, or ask in the [#codebuddies-meta Slack channel](https://codebuddiesmeet.slack.com/messages/codebuddies-meta).
 Read below for more instructions about how to work with branches.
-8. Type `git branch -a` to see a list of all the branches besides `master`, the default branch you're in.
+9. Type `git branch -a` to see a list of all the branches besides `master`, the default branch you're in.
 Note that if you want to switch to a branch returned in the last, you would type `git checkout BRANCHNAME`.
 You can read more about how to create a new branch to work on an issue below.

 If you see a bug in the app or have a feature request, feel free to [create a new issue](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues/new) on the Github repo!

 ### I've picked out an issue I want to work on and left a comment on the issue to tell everyone that I'm working on it.
 Now what?

-- To work on a new feature, you need to *create* a new branch for the issue.
+- To work on a new feature, leave a comment on the issue saying that you're working on it.
+Then, you need to *create* a new branch for the issue.
 You can do it by typing:

   `git checkout -b NAME_OF_NEW_BRANCH`

 So for example, if you wanted to work on issue #29 [github.com/codebuddiesdotorg/cb-v2-scratch/issues/29](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues/29), you should type:

   `git checkout -b fix/issue-29-limit-140-characters`

+Please remember to include the issue number in the name of the branch.

 ![screenshot of typing git checkout -b fix/issue-29-limit-140-characters](http://codebuddies.org/images/contributing-screenshot2.jpg)